 A flood of poetic words follows, laden with images of intense violence mixed with potent homo-eroticism.

-Gaetan Charlesbois (Additional information provided by Christopher Hoile)
+Commentary by Gaetan Charlesbois.
+Additional information provided by Christopher Hoile.